-We have substantially completed our audit of your financial statements and subject to outstanding queries being resolved, we anticipate issuing an unqualified audit opinion following the Audit & Standards Committee meeting on 18 January 2023 as detailed in Appendix D. These outstanding items include:
+We have substantially completed our audit of your financial statements and subject to outstanding queries being resolved, we anticipate issuing an unqualified audit opinion following the Audit & Standards Committee meeting on 12 December 2023 as detailed in Appendix D. These outstanding items include:

-- · completion of our work on property valuations; - testing of Member data for the Fire Fighters' Pension Fund; - · receipt of management representation letter; and - review of the final set of financial statements.
+- · receipt of management representation letter; and - · review of the final set of financial statements.